Monday, March 09, 2026

 I’d like to live somewhere where you don’t have all four seasons in one day.

-Somewhere that you know it’s March, it’s not time to drag the warm weather gear out.
+Somewhere you can count on March still being cold, so you know it's not time to drag the warm weather gear out.

-Instead of it’s March, let me find a few tee shirts and shorts and put them with my long johns.
+Instead of “it’s March, let me find a few tee shirts and shorts to put with my long johns.”

-We were able to stay until almost six in the evening, that’s another plus to daylight saving time.
+We were able to stay until almost six in the evening.

 We didn’t have to rush home so we wouldn’t be walking in the dark.